-Students who are legally blind, maintain a 3.3 GPA and are involved in their school/local community may apply.
+Students who are legally blind, maintain a 3.0 GPA, are full-time students, and are involved in their school/local community may apply online.

 This program awards students with scholarships to help with post-secondary education financial needs such as tuition, fees, room and board, and other additional costs associated with adaptive technology.